 Through our research, outreach, and teaching, we strive to integrate scientifically-sound information across spatial and temporal scales to enhance productivity of managed lands, facilitate knowledge-based adoption of sustainable practices, and produce broadly educated students prepared for careers in the environmental sciences.

-Discovering Earth and Ecosystem Function
+- Discovering Earth and Ecological Function

-Optimizing Managed Ecosystems
+- Optimizing Managed Ecosystems

-Areas of Expertise
+Areas of Integrative Expertise

-Ecosystem and Landscape Processes
+- Ecosystem and Landscape Processes

-Pest Ecology and Management
+- Pest Ecology and Management

-Sustainable Agricultural Systems
+- Sustainable Agricultural Systems